MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 The extensibility framework adds one new NT service to the [list of services](../../database-engine/configure-windows/configure-windows-service-accounts-and-permissions.md#Service_Details) in a SQL Server installation: [**SQL Server launchpad (MSSSQLSERVER)**](extensibility-framework.md#launchpad).

-The database engine uses the SQL Server **launchpad** service to instantiate an R or Python session as a separate process.
+The database engine uses the SQL Server **launchpad** service to instantiate an external script session as a separate process.
 The process runs under the launchpad user identity but with the added restriction of being contained inside an AppContainer.
-Running script in a separate process, under AppContainer, is the basis of the security and isolation model for R and Python in SQL Server.
+Running script in a separate process, under AppContainer, is the basis of the security and isolation model for external scripts in SQL Server.

 SQL Server also maintains a mapping of the identity of the calling user to the low-privilege worker account used to start the satellite process.
 In some scenarios, where script or code calls back to SQL Server for data and operations, SQL Server is able to manage identity transfer seamlessly.
 Script containing SELECT statements or calling functions and other programming objects will typically succeed if the calling user has sufficient permissions.